Budibase/website/content/about.md

 ---
-title: "About Budibase | A software company specialising in rapid development"
+title: "About Budibase | A software company specialising in no code"
 description: "Our mission is to empower the world to develop amazing SaaS applications, build businesses, and live life on their own terms."
 type: about
 layout: single